-Remembering the lives tragically lost in the horrific nail bombing attack at London’s historic Admiral Duncan gay bar
+Remembering the lives tragically lost in the horrific nail bomb attack on London’s Admiral Duncan gay bar

 The Admiral Duncan, a popular LGBT+ pub in Soho, London, will never forget the awful day a nail bomb attack claimed the lives of three people and injured dozens more.

 Friday April 30, 1999 was supposed to be the start of a glorious bank holiday weekend.
-The sun was shining, workers had clocked off in their masses and, as workers are wont do, had headed straight for the pub to meet with friends.
+The sun was shining, workers had clocked off in their masses and, as is their wont, headed straight for the pub to meet with friends.

 There was a certain weight in the air, as in the weeks prior, two nail bombs had targeted vulnerable communities around London.
 But in the Admiral Duncan, at the end of Old Compton Street, Soho, it was mostly business as usual – until somebody spotted an unattended holdall.
 Moments later, at about 6.30pm, it exploded.

 Andrea Dykes was 27 and pregnant.
 She was visiting the pub with her friend Nick Moore, 31, and her husband’s best man John Light, 32.
 All three were murdered in the blast.